 Bruno Giussani is an idea curator, a writer and an expert on the social, political and economic impacts of technological innovation.
-He is the European director of TED, a global nonprofit devoted to "Ideas worth spreading" (www.ted.com).
-Through events, multilingual videos, the Web, an award and many other initiatives, and encouraging a broad involvement of its members, TED nurtures the power of great ideas and good thinking to change the world for the better through creativity, innovation and commitment.
+He is the Global Curator of TED, a global nonprofit devoted to “Ideas worth spreading”, after having been its European Director for ten years.

 Giussani is also a member of the Board of Tinext, a Swiss software company he co-founded.
-Through his firm, Giussani Group, he also advises corporations and public organizations.
+Through his firm, Giussani Group, he also advises corporations and public organisations.
+He is also the Chairman of the Geneva International Film Festival on Human Rights.

-Previously, for almost 20 years Bruno Giussani has held various editorial, reporting and contributing positions and written about current affairs and about technology and innovation for a number of publications in Europe and the U.S. including the New York Times, the Wall Street Journal Europe, the Economist, Il Sole-24Ore (Italy), L'Hebdo and Neue Zürcher Zeitung (both Switzerland), Libération (France) and more.
-He has won awards for both his writing, his blogging and for editing one of the first European news websites in the mid-1990s.
+Previously, for almost 20 years Giussani has held various editorial, reporting and contributing positions and written about current affairs and about technology and innovation for a number of publications in Europe and the U.S. including the New York Times, the Wall Street Journal Europe, Il Sole-24Ore (Italy), L’Hebdo and Neue Zürcher Zeitung (both Switzerland), Libération (France) and more.